 A number of factors stand to account for the interdisciplinary turn:

 One of the foremost causes of the interdisciplinary turn is without a doubt what was dubbed as "the linguistic turn" in humanities.
 This turn originated in European thought that travelled to the Anglo-Saxon world and gained hold in universities across America.
-The linguistic turn is associated with thinkers such as Ferdinand de Saussure, Jacques Derrida, Michel Foucault and Roland Barthes which have eventually led to the understanding of culture as a system of lingual construction and the famous Derrida quote of "there is nothing outside the text".
+The linguistic turn is associated with thinkers such as Ferdinand de Saussure, Jacques Derrida, Michel Foucault and Roland Barthes which developed structuralism and have eventually led to the understanding of culture as a system of lingual construction and the famous Derrida quote of "there is nothing outside the text".
 In the post-structuralism era language was perceived as constitutive rather than reflective and was therefore studies and questioned as an object in itself, granting the literature researcher the freedom to legitimately deal with a legal text and even exact sciences.

 These developments have led to the rise of constructivist approaches in the humanities and discussions regarding the role of ideology and power structures and apparatuses in the scientific field and methods that originated from literature studies have now been put to use in order to reveal and expose these mechanism.
 Objectivity was dismissed and war was declared on anyone pertaining to be objective.
 This also led to the perception of the academic field as a political arena with the rise of "posts" of sorts such as post-feminism and post-colonialism.
 The question of which texts are presented in the foreground and which are silenced became critical, in all senses.